 If you have custom fields in your CSV or Excel file, you will need to create those custom fields in Highrise before you perform the import.
 Read more about custom fields.

 Make sure your file is saved with UTF-8 encoding.
 This will help Highrise render non-Latin characters.

 Next, click the “Import” link in the sidebar.

-The screen starts off by showing you how many contacts you’ve imported.
-Then Highrise guesses the best field matches for your data (i.e. how that data will be labelled within Highrise).
+On the next screen, you’re alerted of how many contacts you’ve imported.
+Highrise predicts the best field matches for your data (i.e. how that data will appear within Highrise).
 You can make changes by selecting the proper fields from the pulldown menus.

 Note: Highrise can accept multiple entries for one field.
 So someone can have three work phone numbers.
 If this is what you’d like, just go ahead and select the same field multiple times.

 Or you can choose to ignore a field completely.
-Just choose “Do not import this field” from the pulldown.
+Just choose “Do not import this field” from the dropdown.

-It’s a good idea to check a few different contacts in order to ensure that fields are matching properly.
-After you’ve matched up the fields for one contact, click Previous/Next through your other contacts to make sure all the fields are still matched up with the correct data.
+After you’ve matched up the fields for one contact, click “Previous” or “Next” links to toggle through your other contacts to make sure all the fields are still matched up with the correct data.

-If the first row of your file is made up of column headers instead of actual data, you may want to ignore that row during importing.
 How can you tell if this is the case?
-You’ll see fields that should have actual data showing up with column headers like “first name” and “last name” (instead of an actual first and last name like “John” and “Doe”)…
+You’ll see fields that should have actual data showing up with column headers like “first name” and “last name” (instead of an actual first and last name like “Dwight” and “Schrute”).

 If this is the case, you can choose to ignore that first row during importing by selecting the checkbox that says “Ignore the first row when importing.”